 The goal of the proposed ISO Generator deliverability study methodology is to determine if the aggregate of generation output in a given area can be simultaneously transferred to the remainder of ISO Control Area.
-Any generators requesting Full Capacity Deliverability Status in their interconnection request to the ISO Controlled Grid will be analyzed for "deliverability" in order to identify the Delivery Network Upgrades necessary to obtain this status.
+Any generators requesting Full Capacity Deliverability Status or Partial Capacity Deliverability Status in their interconnection request to the ISO Controlled Grid will be analyzed for "deliverability" in order to identify the Delivery Network Upgrades necessary to obtain this status.